 - There are the equally great value and high-quality watches made by Danish brand Nordgreen, although these are dress watches rather than dive watches.
 Visit their website to discover their entire collection.

-- If you’re looking for a dive watch that’s just elegant and can also be worn to 300 metres, check out Jaeger-LeCoultre’s Polaris Mariner.
+- If you’re looking for a dive watch that’s just elegant and can also be worn to 300 meters, check out Jaeger-LeCoultre’s Polaris Mariner.

 Hands-on experience and benefits